 The LoopyFood.net‘s Food Campaigns Board highlights just some of the many campaigns going on at the moment to fight for a clean, wholesome and resilient food supply, as well as for protection of the environment and wildlife.
 Please browse the campaigns and click-through to find out more and/or to contribute – either by signing a petition or donating to the cause; not all people who care about these issues are in a position to take direct action, but all can contribute in some way, depending on their circumstances and commitment.
-Food-related campaigns can be discussed in the Campaigns Forum.
-Finally, check out the LoopyFood.net Facebook page for more frequently updated information.
+Do check out the LoopyFood.net Facebook page for more frequently updated information.
 Although UK-focussed at the moment, it is hoped that this part of LoopyFood.net will develop a more international flavour over time.
 LoopyFood.net‘s campaigns and campaign contributions are listed on the right sidebar (at the top) and at the bottom of this page.

 Take POSITIVE ACTION on food issues; you'll feel better for it & it WILL make a difference!
 Click To Tweet

 Think about how you can promote local organic food and food issues.

 No to Lowering UK Food Standards in a US Trade Deal!